by Anne E Thompson

 Joseph knew I was suffering and asked if there was somewhere quiet that I could go.
 There was no chance that we would get a place in the inn, they had filled up days ago.
 Somewhere quiet, in a little house packed with relatives?
-There were some fraught discussions and then his aunt suggested that the animal cave might be best.
+There were some fraught discussions, and then his aunt suggested that going down, to the lower floor, with the animals, might be best.
 It wasn’t terribly clean, but it would be quiet and private and at least it wouldn’t smell of fish!

 Joseph helped me go down, and a couple of the women came too.
 One of them examined me and told me the baby was a long way off yet, first babies always take their time in coming.
 This was not great news but I felt better having her there.
 I felt that she knew what was happening, had seen this before and it took some of the fear away.